 - Scientific considerations for acidification monitoring in the U.S. Mid-Atlantic Region

 In May 2019 MACAN hosted its second workshop which brought nearly forty scientists, academics, government employees, and industry members together to discuss solutions for filling the research and monitoring gaps.
 The workshop report can be found here.
+One-page fact sheets which summarize the workshop discussions were also published:

 The MACAN Steering Committee is developing a Work Plan for 2019-2020 that builds on the recommendations from the papers and the workshop.